microsoft/fluentui/rfcs/convergence/root-as-slot.md

 - Since `root` becomes a regular slot, it might be possible developers forget to include it in the list of shorthands
 - Since typings become a responsibility of the developer, typing errors might be prone, e.g: bad usage of `Partial` or `Required` (this can be mitigated by forcing optional on props and required on state)

+> Both of these could be mitigated easily enough by good documentation and possibly also lint rules or danger checks.

 #### ⚠️ [Widening types](https://www.typescriptlang.org/play#example/type-widening-and-narrowing) problem ⚠️

 Since _Typings_ for `root` is a subset of the interface that declares the properties of a given component, widening mechanism from assigning types will ensure that `root` _Typings_ are compatible with props which is not necessarily true!
 This implicates in some conflicts on properties spreading through state and `root` slot.